 If you want to disable cookies you need to change your web browser settings to reject cookies.
 How to do this will depend on your preferred web browser:For Microsoft Internet Explorer:

 The email blaster public website will continue to function as normal.
 You will not however be able to use your email blaster software, cookies are required to store your user preferences and session information.

 Email Blaster's Anti–Spam Policy allows only permission-based email.
 In addition, users always have the opportunity to opt–out, via a link in the footer of all non–transactional email messages.
-These options are made available when you sign–up for our email lists and in email messages delivered from our company.
+By providing your email address when opening a free account, Email Blaster may contact you via email with transactional and usage tips for the software.
 Some communications (e.g. important account notifications and billing information) are considered transactional and are necessary for all Email Blaster customers.